DavoudEshtehari/PacketOverSslStream/README.md

    `[makecert] -sr LocalMachine -ss root -r -n "CN=your machine name" -sky exchange -sk 123456`

-- Do not forget to replace your certificate `Thumbprint` in `RunServer` function or find by other methods in cetificate store.
+- Do not forget to replace your certificate `Thumbprint` in `RunServer` function or find by other methods from cetificate store.
 - If firewall ask you to grant access to the MServerSSL, approve it.

 ## PacketOverSslClient
-There are two project on client side.
-And the purpose of adding `CllassLibraryA` is just for demonstrating the issue.
+There are two projects on client side.
+And the purpose of adding `ClassLibraryA` is just for demonstrating the issue.

 - If you use a same machine to run the client you do not need manupulate code.
 It automatically uses the machine name.
 - You will pass over from `AuthenticateAsClient` if your server is running with a valid certificate as mentioned above.
 And you will see the stream information on the server console before seeing the `Stack Overflow` exception on client console.